-Bryan Samuels of Chicago Metropolis 2020 discussed the organization's 2003 report on the six-county Chicago metro region, which has a population of eight million.
-By 2000, the top three quintiles of the income distribution included 60.6% of the population versus 48.8% in 1980.
+Bryan Samuels of Chicago Metropolis 2020 discussed the organization's 2003 report on the six-county Chicago metro region, which has a population of eight million.1 By 2000, the top three quintiles of the income distribution included 60.6% of the population versus 48.8% in 1980 (see figure 1).
 The minority population had expanded from 30.4% in 1980 to 42.2% in 2000.
-Hispanics now rival African Americans as the largest minority group.
-The Asian population has begun to move north and the Hispanic population has moved west.
-The African American population is still concentrated on Chicago's south side but has spread somewhat further south.
+Hispanics now rival African Americans as the largest minority group in the region.
+There has also been movement of minorities out of the central city.
+The Asian population has begun to move north, and the Hispanic population has moved west.
+The African American population is still concentrated on Chicago's south side but has spread somewhat farther south.

-Samuels noted that 78% of the Hispanic population in Chicago has ethnic roots in Mexico versus 58% of the national Hispanic population.
-By 2030 Hispanics are anticipated to comprise 33% of the region's population.
+Samuels noted that Chicago's Hispanic population is somewhat unusual-78% of the Hispanic population in Chicago has ethnic roots in Mexico versus 58% of the national Hispanic population.
+He added that by 2030 Hispanics are anticipated to comprise 33% of the region's population.
 Finally, he cited a troubling recent trend-the growth in property values exceeding the growth in household income.

 Joe Persky of the University of Illinois Chicago presented joint work with Dan McMillen on the possibility that a skills mismatch is developing in metro Chicago.
 Persky presented evidence from the 2000 Census on the residence of different ethnic groups based on education.
-In general, for all races without a high school degree, the population has moved somewhat more to the south and the northwest around O'Hare airport.
+In general, for all races without a high school degree, the population has moved somewhat more to the south and out to the northwest around O'Hare airport.
 The black population without a high school degree has continued to concentrate on the south side.
 For college graduates, the movement has clearly been to the suburbs.
-Persky noted that the suburbs are also the source of job growth, particularly in the west and northwest.
+Persky noted that the suburbs are also the source of job growth, with particular concentrations developing in the west and northwest.

-Persky's work suggests that Hispanics have better access to jobs than blacks.
-This holds for both unskilled and professional positions.
+Persky presented results from a series of gravity indexes designed to measure job accessibility, as well as an index that adjusts for the competing labor supply.
+Across all gravity measures, Hispanics appear to have better access to jobs than blacks.
+This holds for both unskilled and professional positions, as well as if the gravity index is adjusted for the competing labor supply.
 Persky's findings provide evidence of geographic and spatial mismatch.

-Janice Madden of the University of Pennsylvania discussed four possible causes of suburbanization: land preferences (people want larger yards and homes); house filtering (as the housing stock ages, more affluent residents leave for the suburbs); "white flight" (white residents abandon neighborhoods as the ethnic composition changes); and finally, local public finance choices.
+Janice Madden of the University of Pennsylvania presented her work on income dynamics and the possible causes of suburbanization.
+She considered four possible causes: land preferences (people want larger yards and homes); house filtering (as the housing stock ages, more affluent residents leave for the suburbs and less affluent residents move into the available housing); "white flight" (white residents abandon neighborhoods as the ethnic composition changes); and finally, local public finance choices.